 Projects (aside from Infrastructure Fund projects) for which funding through TIF may be sought should be submitted as part of the College planning process each fall.
 Appropriate projects that are not then awarded funds from external grants, Perkins, or the Foundation, nor funded otherwise as part of College unit (generally Academic Affairs and Student Affairs) plans will generally be considered for TIF.
 The bulk of TIF-funding recommendations will be made in February each year against any funds then in TIF.

-Funds from Spring and Summer TIF receipts, together with funds otherwise remaining in TIF but excluding current Fall-semester funds, may be considered in September each year to fund projects already submitted during the prior year’s fall planning process but for which funding was not available in February.
+Funds from Spring and Summer TIF receipts, together with funds otherwise remaining in TIF but excluding current Fall-semester funds, may be considered in September each year to fund projects already submitted during the prior year’s planning process. but for which funding was not available in February.

-Within 10 days after College unit plans are due (generally February 1), and again by September 15, the Chair of the Technology Investment Committee will publish for the entire College Organization a schedule of proposal presentations for projects for which recommendation of TIF funding will be considered.
+Within 10 days of the scheduled Fall and Winter TIF meetings, after College unit plans are due (generally March 1), and again by September 15, the Chair of the Technology Investment Committee will publish for the entire College Organization a schedule of proposal presentations for projects for which recommendation of TIF funding will be considered.

 The project director is required and other interested parties are encouraged to present the proposal and to answer questions the Committee may have about it.
 Presentations will be limited to ten minutes.
 Following the presentation of all proposals the Committee will meet to evaluate and vote on the proposed projects.